developer-portal/content/tools/docker/docker-installation.md

 ## Installation

+RPM packages to install Docker are available directly from Fedora repositories or from Docker and the Docker community.
+Fedora rpms have a slightly different naming convention.

+### Fedora rpms and installation guidelines

+The [Installing Docker and Docker-Compose](https://docs.fedoraproject.org/en-US/quick-docs/installing-docker/) Quick Doc has information on the Docker rpms available directly from Fedora as well as installation guidelines.

+### Docker Community rpms and installation guidelines

 Install the `docker-ce` package using the Docker repository:

 To install the dnf-plugins-core package (which provides the commands to manage your DNF repositories) and set up the stable repository.